DrakeData/MSDS434-Final/README.md

 #### My Learnings
 - How to set up APIs & Services on GCP
 - Enabling Cloud Builder API
 - Connecting my billing account to the project
 - Activating a yaml file to deploy app
 - How to shutdown project after I am done using it
-- Gcloud commands to verify the shutdown of the project
+- Use gcloud commands to verify the shutdown of the project

 #### Code Used
 - [Week 3 Commands](https://github.com/DrakeData/MSDS434-Final/blob/main/code/msds434_week3_commands.txt)